graphery/grapper-doc/src/guide/in-depth/templating/events.md

 # Handle Events

-The Graphane templating would enable the creation of interactive SVG graphics by supporting event handling.
+The Grapper templating would enable the creation of interactive SVG graphics by supporting event handling.
 Developers could attach event listeners to SVG elements and respond to user interactions, such as clicks, hovers, or touches. `g-on` (or the shorthand `@`): attach an event listener to the element.